MicrosoftDocs/security/zero-trust/networks.md

 <img src="./media/networks/image8.png" style="width:0.58974in;height:0.52036in" />

 ## Additional deployment objectives

-### Fully distributed ingress/egress cloud micro-perimeters and deeper micro-segmentation
+### IV.
+Fully distributed ingress/egress cloud micro-perimeters and deeper micro-segmentation

 Once you've accomplished your initial three objectives, the next step is to further segment your network.

-**Partition app components to different subnets**
+#### Partition app components to different subnets

 :::image type="content" source="./media/diagram-azure-region-virtual-network-servers.png" alt-text="Diagram of a virtual network of servers in the Azure region." border="false":::